TorchDR/TorchDR/docs/source/torchdr.affinities.rst

    torchdr.LogAffinity

 All affinities have a :meth:`fit` and :meth:`fit_transform` method that can be used to compute the affinity matrix from a given data matrix.
-The affinity matrix is a square matrix of size :math:`n \times n` where :math:`n` is the number of samples in the data matrix.
+The affinity matrix is a **square matrix of size (n, n)** where n is the number of input samples.

+Here is an example with the Gibbs affinity:

 .. code-block:: python
   :linenos:

-  import torch
+  import torch, torchdr
-  from torchdr import GibbsAffinity

   n = 100
   data = torch.randn(n, 2)
-  affinity = GibbsAffinity(keops=False)
+  affinity = torchdr.GibbsAffinity()
   affinity_matrix = affinity.fit_transform(data)

 They also have a :meth:`get_batch` method that can be called when the affinity is fitted.
 This method takes as input the indices of the samples that should be in the same batch.
-It returns the affinity matrix divided in blocks given by the batch indices.
-The output is of size :math:`\text{n_batch} \times \text{batch_size} \times \text{batch_size}` where :math:`\text{n_batch}` is the number of blocks and :math:`\text{batch_size}` is the size of each block.
+It returns the **affinity matrix divided in blocks** given by the batch indices.
+The output is of size **(n_batch, batch_size, batch_size)** where n_batch is the number of blocks and batch_size is the number of samples per block.

 The number of blocks should be a divisor of the number of samples.
 Here is an example with 5 blocks of size 20 each:

 .. code-block:: python
   :linenos:
-  :lineno-start: 8
+  :lineno-start: 7

   batch_size = n // 5
   indices = torch.randperm(n).reshape(-1, batch_size)